polyamspace/mastodon/README.md

 ### Additional themes

-Polyam-glitch comes with 3 additional themes by default: \
+Polyam-glitch comes with 2 additional themes by default: \
-Fairy Floss, Oatstodon and Homogay.
+Fairy Floss and Homogay.

 ### Polyam flavour